Kuadrant/architecture/rfcs/0008-distributed-dns.md

 This will primarily need to be made aware that it will need to propagate the DNS Policy health check block into any DNS Records that it creates or updates using the provider specific fields.

-It will also need to update the format of the records in the DNSRecord it creates, to make use of the new GUID when formatting the record names and targets.
+It will also need to update the format of the records in the DNSRecord it creates.
+We will drop the use of a guid from the DNS name and instead simple use a prefix (klb) for example.
+This will mean multiple gateways with the same or different names can now update the record set if their gateway shares a listener with a common host name.

 ### DNS Operator